Jordan Murphy (basketball): Iowa Wolves (2019–2020)

 After going undrafted in the 2019 NBA draft, Murphy signed an NBA Summer League contract with the Minnesota Timberwolves.
 On September 16, 2019, Murphy signed another contract with the Minnesota Timberwolves.
 He was released by the Timberwolves on October 14, 2019 and later added to the roster of their NBA G League affiliate, the Iowa Wolves.
-On January 2, 2020, Murphy posted 24 points on 10-of-15 shooting, 13 rebounds and two blocks in a 102-100 loss to the Northern Arizona Suns.
+On January 2, 2020, Murphy posted 24 points on 10-of-15 shooting, 13 rebounds and two blocks in a 102–100 loss to the Northern Arizona Suns.
 Murphy averaged 9.6 points per game.

 Ironi Nes Ziona (2020)

-On August 23, 2020, Murphy signed with Ironi Nes Ziona of the Israeli Premier League.